ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 ### 2. Restore the SMTP Relay Server
-Once the AWS infrastructure is deployed, restore the SMTP Relay Server container into ECS Fargate by following the steps in the [Technical Guide](#technical-guide-).
+Once the AWS infrastructure is deployed, restore the SMTP Relay Server container into ECS Fargate by following the steps of this README's [Technical Guide](https://github.com/ministryofjustice/staff-infrastructure-smtp-relay-server#technical-guide).